PdxCodeGuild/Full-Stack-Day-Class/notes/course-day-to-day.md

 Checked practice problems are worked on individually and are given formal due dates.
 They are part of the course requirements.
 You turn them in via pushing your portfolio to GitHub.

+All due dates will be listed in a class schedule link at the top of the main syllabus.

 I will not tolerate direct plagiarism of checked practice code.